alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 Presumably the party, in need of a long rest, will take Ahmaz's advice.
 The following events will happen:

 #### Event #1: Ilren Acts: Slaad Tadpole
 One player is infected with a special slaad tadpole.
 Traditionally a slaad tadpole manifest along with a certain pattern, but this one is special.
 Created by 'Ilren' to sow chaos.
-Andromeda and Nakos are immune, so choose one of the other four to be infected with no save - the tadpole approaches in the darkness, is practically invisible anyway and finds its way into the host's body without any resistance.
+Andromeda and Nakos are immune (and Andromeda has her own event during the long rest) and Emilia has her own event, so choose one of the other three (Riric/Mazirak/Oh) to be infected with no save - the tadpole approaches in the darkness, is practically invisible anyway and finds its way into the host's body without any resistance.

 #### Event #2: Aasimar Dream
 Andromeda has a dream - a very potent, real seeming dream.
 The dream goes as follows: